 Reflective essays describe an event or experience, then analyze the meaning of that experience and what can be learned from it.
 What makes an essay reflective is that the writer is analyzing a past event from the present.

 Reflective essays require the writer to open up about their thoughts and emotions in order to paint a true picture of their history, personality, and individual traits.
 They should included a vivid summary and description of the experience so that the reader feels they have also experienced it.
 They should also include an explanation of your thoughts, feelings, and reactions.

-The most common subjects covered in a reflective essay include the following.
+The most common subjects a reflective essay include the following:

 - A real experience